LIGO Weekly Report for the week of 11 December - 15 December 2017

 Timothy Nelson (Richard Oram)

-Completed FRS Update:
+Facilities Weekly Completed FRS report:

 Education and Outreach

 - Conducted one public tour.
+Facilitated by William Katzman.

 Mechanics, Optics & Vacuum